shawn-sterling/graphios/README.md

 You should think carefully about how you name your metrics, because later on, these names will enable you to easily combine metrics (like load1) across various sources (like all webservers).

 # A few words on Naming things for Librato

 The default configuration that works for Graphite also does what you'd expect for Librato, so if you're just getting started, and you want to check out Librato, don't worry about it, ignore this section and forge ahead.

 But you're a power user, you should be aware that the Librato Backend is actually generating a differet metric name than the other plugins.
 Librato is a very metrics-centric platform.
 Metrics are the first-class entity, and sources (like hosts), are actually a separate dimension in their system.
 This is very cool when you're monitoring ephemeral things that aren't hosts, like threads, or worker processes, but it slightly complicates things here.

 So, for example, where the Graphite plugin generates a name like this (from the example above):

     datacenter01.webservers.myhost.nrdp.load.load1

 The Librato plugin will generate a name that omits the hostname:

     datacenter01.webservers.nrdp.load.load1

 And then it will automatically send the hostname as the source dimension when it emits the metric to Librato.
 For 99% of everyone, this is exactly what you want.
 But if you're a 1%'er you can influence this behavior by modifying the "namevals" and "sourcevals" lists in the librato section of the graphios.cfg

 Automatic names
 ---------------

-Why not Automatic names instead of custom variables you ask?
+UPDATED: Graphios now supports automatic names, because custom variables are hard. :)

-Initially, Graphios was designed to convert the Nagios service\_description macro into 'my-service-description' so that every metric name automatically
+This is an all or nothing setting, meaning if you turn this on all services will now send to graphios (instead of just the ones with the prefix and postfix setup).
+This will work fine, so long as you have very consistent service descriptions.

-became:
+To turn this on, modify the graphios.cfg and change:

-hostname.my-service-description.perfdata
+use_service_desc = False

-This worked fine on the Nagios side, but quickly became disorganized in my metrics system (Graphite).
-Individual metrics were difficult to find, and it was even harder to group metrics across sources inside Graphite's various computational functions.
-I wound up creating several custom rules inside Graphios and made a separate config file to manage them.
-Of course, that meant you needed to manage a custom metric schema configuration on top of the nagios configs, which, I decided, would eventually transform me into a raging alchoholic.
+to

-So I went with keeping the naming configuration in the Nagios configs where I sincerely feel it belongs, and I've never looked back.
-If you have a better idea I'd love to hear it.
+use_service_desc = True

 Big Fat Warning
 ---------------